Marshes of Glynn Libraries: Library system history

 Although the Marshes of Glynn Libraries are a new system which opened in 2013, the history of a library in the Southeast Georgia region began in 1883 in Brunswick, the current location of the system's central library.
 The library moved to a couple of buildings before settling in City Hall until 1950.
 In 1936 the City of Brunswick passed an ordinance that recognized the library as an official city entity, allowing the creation of the Brunswick Library Board.
 With new appropriations the collection of the library grew to over 8,000 books, and a bookmobile was added in 1948.

 Noticing the success of the Brunswick Public Library, in 1949 Camden County was the first county in the region to request acceptance to the Brunswick Library System.
 The next decade saw rapid growth as other neighboring counties followed suit.
 Charlton County joined in 1952, Brantley County joined in 1954, Wayne County joined in 1955, and McIntosh and Long counties joined in 1961.
 The now seven-region library system was serving the entire southeast corner of the state, and by 2000 was renamed the Three Rivers Regional Library System as a tribute to the three rivers which run through its region.

-In 2012, amidst disagreements, the Three Rivers system moved their central library out of Brunswick to Jesup.
+In 2012, amid disagreements, the Three Rivers system moved their central library out of Brunswick to Jesup.
 As a result, the Brunswick and St. Simons Island libraries left the Three Rivers system to create their own library system.
 In 2013 the Marshes of Glynn Libraries were officially formed.